stappersg/vBook/src/start/configuration/delegation.md

 }
 ```

-Since there is no heavy network traffic, John decided to do a post-queue filtering.
+> Since there is no heavy network traffic, John decided to do a post-queue filtering.
 Compromised emails are quarantined in the `virus_q` folder.

-## That's it

-Any service that supports the SMTP protocol can be used to delegate the email
-processing / security with the `delegate` directive.
+Once the "check email for virus" rule is run, vsmtp will send the email to the clamsmtpd service and rule evaluation is on hold.
+Once all results are received on the delegation port (10025), evaluation
+resumes, and the body of this rule is evaluated.

+___That's all folks !___